Explore New Ways of Thinking and Living

 Imaginary Cities

 What are cities, exactly, and why do they exist?
-How are cities shaped by human norms, values, beliefs, and biases, and how do cities in turn shape the way we experience the world, the relationships we form, and the lives we are able to live?
-In other words: while we create cities, cities also create us.
-Will begin by learning about the historical and psychological dimensions of urban design.
-Together, will set forth to explore Elmira and interpret what we find through perception maps, creative writing, and photo essays.
-Then dive into films and short stories about utopian and dystopian cities, and study efforts by intentional communities ecovillages, communes, and coops to create better micro societies.
-Finally, in teams, will design own perfect city and present it as a diorama in the medium of your choice: Play-Doh?
+How are cities shaped by human norms, values, beliefs, and biases?
+And, how do cities in turn shape the way we experience the world, the relationships we form, and the lives we are able to live?
+In other words, while we create cities, cities also create us.
+You will begin by learning about the historical and psychological dimensions of urban design.
+Together, we will set forth to explore Elmira and interpret what we find through perception maps, creative writing, and photo essays.
+You will then dive into films and short stories about utopian and dystopian cities, and study efforts by intentional communities ecovillages, communes, and coops to create better micro societies.
+Finally, in teams, you will design own perfect city and present it as a diorama in the medium of your choice: Play-Doh?
 Legos?
 Cardboard?
 Something else?
-Students will also create a compelling advertisement to sell your city to prospective residents.
+You will also create a compelling advertisement to sell your city to prospective residents.

 Lights, Camera, Re-Action!

 Do you love viewing films and talking about them with friends?
 Are you searching for a deeper understanding of the moving image, beyond the popular 10 second TikTok video?
 If so, this is the class for you!
-Students will view feature films, short films, and television episodes.
-They will read related critical essays to help them analyze and write about the artistic and technical choices made by filmmakers.
-Students will also collaborate to create video podcasts in response to class readings and research, using their own smart phone technology.
-Students will develop an appreciation of film as a powerful art form that can inform and inspire change.
+You will view feature films, short films, and television episodes.
+You will read related critical essays to help analyze and write about the artistic and technical choices made by filmmakers.
+In addition, you will collaborate to create video podcasts in response to class readings and research, using your own smart phone technology.
+The focus is to develop an appreciation of film as a powerful art form that can inform and inspire change.

 Secret Codes, Hidden Figures, and Modern Movies